DavidCPorter/solr_checkpoint/README.md

 There are three roles in this repo `cloudenv, solr, zookeeper` located in the ./roles dir.
 You can take a look at the procedurees for setting up the envs in ./roles/<role_name>/tasks/main.yml

 #### Ansible Variables
-when you run ansible playbooks, the process will generate sys variables, and to viewe these you can run `ansible -i inventory -m setup`
+when you run ansible playbooks, the process will generate sys variables, and to view these you can run `ansible -i inventory -m setup`
 `hostvars`
 `VARIABLE PRECEDENCE`
 If multiple variables of the same name are defined in different places, they win in a certain order, which is: